Explore Study Abroad in Switzerland: What It Means to Thrive

 ignite-thought-leadership-article-thrive-en4865

 Accomplishment or mastery similarly occurs across many areas, including academics, the creative arts, sports, games, and hobbies, but can only follow deep engagement.
 Both engagement and accomplishment are necessary for thriving.
-They allow students to develop their identities—what they care about, how they want to spend their time, the skills and knowledge they want to develop, and strong self-esteem.
+They allow students to develop their identities—what they care about, how they want to spend their time, the skills and knowledge they want to develop, and strong self-esteem through a holistic learning approach and social-emotional learning curricula

-Alongside a programme that offers students these opportunities for exploration, engagement, and accomplishment, Ignite: Switzerland’s outdoor learning focus allows students to challenge themselves physically and mentally, building resilience, determination, and strength of character, mind, and body.
+In addition to the immersive study abroad programme, Ignite: Switzerland's outdoor learning experiences challenge students physically and mentally, building resilience, determination, and strength of character, mind, and body.

 ignite-thought-leadership-article-thrive-en6247